All Products

 Note

-• Only Datasource objects support setting replacement rules.
+• Only data source objects support setting replacement rules.

-Set data source replacement rules
+Set a data source replacement rule

 Note